JHenzi/whisper-asr-webservice/README.md

 ## Notice!

-This repository is a fork of [github.com/ahmetoner/whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) and is will face a revamp in 2023.
+This repository is a **fork** of [github.com/ahmetoner/whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) and is will face a revamp in 2023.
+The original repository stands as a proof of concept for automatic speech recognition.
+Our repository will focus on collecting and documenting **utterances** by a user, writing them to a database and providing output in formats that can be read by other applications (e.g. *markdown, docx, pdf, etc*)

 ## Usage